Truly Assessing Fluid Intelligence of Large Language Models through Dynamic Reasoning Evaluation: Introduction

-Although these benchmarks can measure fluid intelligence through task performance scores, they face several limitations.
-First, the latent rules are typically implicit and lack systematic alignment with human cognitive abilities.
-Most benchmarks~\cite{chollet2019measure,wu2025understanding, yu2025stochastic} present a collection of abstract reasoning tasks without explicitly aligning them with distinct dimensions or stages of human cognition \cite{primi2001complexity}.
-As a result, it is difficult to determine how a model’s reasoning ability corresponds to specific levels of human-like intelligence.
-Second, each task is usually associated with a distinct latent rule, which introduces ambiguity in assessing the model's true reasoning capability.
-Even if an LLM completes a task, it remains unclear whether it has genuinely understood and reasoned about the underlying rule or merely exploited superficial cues memorized during pre-training.
-Although recent efforts~\cite{wu2025understanding, yu2025stochastic} have attempted to provide more fine-grained assessments of fluid intelligence, such as analyzing atomic operations~\cite{wu2025understanding}, these approaches still fall short in truly measuring fluid intelligence.
+Although recent efforts~\citep{chollet2019measure,chollet2025arc} have attempted to measure the fluid intelligence of LLMs, such as analyzing atomic operations~\citep{wu2025understanding} and the stochastic parrot phenomenon~\citep{yu2025stochastic}, they face several limitations as shown in Figure~\ref{fig:teaser}(b).
+First, existing benchmarks usually comprise abstract reasoning cases whose latent rules are not linked with stages of human cognition ~\citep{primi2001complexity}.
+Consequently, it is hard to tell what level of human-like intelligence a model has reached.
+Second, previous studies require manual annotation, which is labor-intensive and constrains benchmarks' scalability and diversity of latent rules.
+Third, these benchmarks are inherently static, with each latent rule linked to only one or a few fixed cases.
+Such a static nature suffers from data contamination \citep{li2024latesteval,yang2024dynamic}, making it hard to determine whether the model truly understands the latent rule or merely memorizes it.

 To address these challenges, we propose a Dynamic Reasoning Evaluation benchmark, DRE-Bench, designed to assess the genuine fluid intelligence of large language models (LLMs).
-DRE-Bench is structured around a four-level cognitive hierarchy, from simple to complex reasoning.
-Each level assesses 3 latent rules specified by 3 abstract reasoning tasks.
-Each task includes multiple dynamic variants, all designed to evaluate the same underlying latent rule.
-In total, DRE-Bench provides over 3,000 abstract reasoning cases.
-This design enables fine-grained, cognition-aligned evaluation, and allows for a robust assessment of fluid intelligence by analyzing both accuracy and variance across rule-consistent task variants.
+DRE-Bench is structured around a confirmed psychology hierarchy~\citep{primi2001complexity}, with four cognitive levels ranging from simple to complex reasoning: Attribute, Spatial, Sequential, and Conceptual level.
+Each level contains 3 latent rules specified by several designed abstract reasoning tasks.
+Due to the simple data format of abstract reasoning tasks, we design a code-based generator and solver for each task, which can generate multiple dynamic variants with different levels of complexity.
+In total, DRE-Bench provides about 4K abstract reasoning cases.
+This framework enables a fine-grained, cognition-aligned evaluation of the abstract reasoning ability and allows for a robust assessment of fluid intelligence by analyzing both accuracy and variance across tasks with consistent latent rules.